clbarnes/CATMAID-synapsesuggestor/README.md

 ## Quick start

-1. Install synapsesuggestor in whichever python environment is running CATMAID with `python setup.py install`
+1. Install synapsesuggestor in whichever python environment is running CATMAID with `pip install -e path/to/this/directory`

 2. Add "synapsesuggestor" to your INSTALLED_APPS setting like this: